eggplants/pybsddb-mirror/docs/introduction.rst

 ---------------------

-- **dbshelve.py:** This is an implementation of the standard Python shelve concept for storing objects that uses bsddb3 specifically, and also exposes some of the more advanced methods and capabilities of the underlying DB.
+- **dbshelve.py:** This is an implementation of the standard Python shelve concept for storing objects that uses bsddb specifically, and also exposes some of the more advanced methods and capabilities of the underlying DB.